Incontinence Buying Guide

 They have a built in pouch so that disposable pads can be held in the correct position.
 The pouch will normally have a waterproof outer layer to prevent any soiling of clothes.
 In most underwear the pouch is on the inside, however on some pants the pouch is accessed externally.

 The pouches are designed for light to medium incontinence pads and cannot be used with heavy duty pads.
-You should look at stretch pants (see below) for use with heavy duty pads.
+You should look at fix shorts/support pants (see below) for use with heavy duty pads.

 Pouch pants are washable like normal underwear.
 Again, it is advisable to have 3 or 4 pairs so that you have a pair available for each day.